NDA Syllabus 2023 is featured here. For those who will prepare and appear for this exam then, this blog can be the one-stop destination for them.

 Here we have featured the 6 subjects in NDA Exam that will come under NDA general awareness, so students need to draw their attention to the section below.

 To get the main syllabus of NDA, Students need to follow the featured table below where we have listed a number of questions and marks-wise NDA syllabus so students need to turn their entire attention from here.

 Lt: Level 10 (Rs.56, 100- Rs.
 1, 77,500) Captain: Level 10 B (61,300-1, 93,900) Major: Level 11 (69,400-2, 07,200) for Lieutenant to Major Rank

-Yes, if you will prepare with proper strategy then NDA written Exam would be very easy to clear and it would be like having a cup of tea for students.
-But instant of this, if students will not follow accurate strategy then it would really become a tough task for them.
+Yes, if you prepare with proper strategy, then NDA written Exam will be very easy to clear, and it would be like having a cup of tea for students.
+But instant of this, if students do not follow accurate strategies, then it will really become a tough task for them.